cybearl/genesis/README.md

 The command to run the HSS is `yarn score` and it supports the following arguments (all optional):
 - `--show` can be used to display the available data for scoring.
 - `WORK IN PROGRESS..`
 - `--help` can be used to display the help message.

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating or reusing the `score` JSON file.
+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating or reusing an unique `score` JSON file.

-These result file is called 'score', they are used by the SP to weight the strategies.
+The result file is called 'score', it is used by the SP to weight the strategies.
 Its default path is `src/pipes/score.json`.

 Can be found inside `src/systems/HSS.ts`.